 What’s the difference between the MacBook Pro and MacBook Air?

-Late last year, Apple introduced its M1 chip, and it debuted inside the MacBook Air, MacBook Pro, and Mac mini.
+Late last year, Apple introduced its M1 chip, and it debuted inside the MacBook Air, MacBook Pro, and Mac Mini.
 These quickly became some of the best Macs you can buy.
-Seeing as the MacBook Air and Pro are now powered by the same processor, you might think these two devices are almost exactly the same, and you’d be almost right.
+Seeing as the 13-inch MacBook Pro and Air are now powered by the same processor, you might think these two devices are almost exactly the same, and you’d be almost right.
 However, there are some key differences between the Apple M1-powered MacBook Air and MacBook Pro.

 Navigate this article: